Suryaprakash-s-sys/Brain-Tumor-Detection-using-EfficientNet-B3-and-YOLOv8/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.

----

 ## 🙏 Acknowledgements

 We extend our gratitude to the faculty and management of K.L.N.
 College of Engineering for their support and guidance throughout this project.